 Chapter One: The Pale Cast of Thought

-After eleven years of receiving what was little more than gift-wrapped refuse, Harry Potter never dreamed the day would come when he would begrudge the sight of real presents given out of genuine consideration.
-And yet as the sun rose on the dawn of his 16th year, bringing with it a small peck of parcel laden fowl, Harry somehow found it difficult to feel grateful.
-Cheer had been in short supply lately and understandably.
-The events at the close of his 5th year at Hogwarts still haunted him, having much the same effect as being handcuffed to a dementor.
-Outrage and disbelief had given way to solemn withdraw shortly after he arrived back at Privet Drive, and he'd spent the last two months lying dejectedly in his room, replaying that last week of school in his mind, growing more and more sullen with each passing day.
-As far as he was concerned, the fact that this day also happened to mark the anniversary of the day he was born shouldn't change matters in any way.
+After eleven years of receiving what was little more than gift-wrapped refuse, Harry Potter never dreamed the day would come when he would begrudge the sight of real presents.
+And yet as the sun rose on his sixteenth birthday, bringing with it a small peck of parcel laden fowl, Harry somehow found it difficult to feel grateful.
+Cheer had been in short supply and understandably.
+The events at the end of his fifth year at Hogwarts still haunted him, having much the same effect as being handcuffed to a dementor.
+Outrage and disbelief had given way to solemn withdraw shortly after he'd arrived back at Privet Drive, and he'd spent the last two months lying dejectedly in his room, replaying that last week of school in his mind, and growing more and more sullen with each passing day.
+As far as he was concerned, the fact that this day also happened to be his birthday didn't change matters in any way.

 The owls came almost all at once, and Harry had relieved them in turn and sent them away without an utterance of gratitude.
-Hedwig, who had been thoughtful enough to go and fetch Ron's gift to him without even being asked to do so, made quite a fuss, ruffling her feathers and clicking her beak loudly at him, to which Harry did not even offer a terse response.
+Hedwig, who had been thoughtful enough to go and fetch Ron's gift to him without even being asked to do so, made quite a fuss, ruffling her feathers and clicking her beak loudly at him, which Harry simply ignored.
 Highly indignant, she flew past her open cage and back into the morning sky after the others.
 Harry watched her go, unable to muster any remorse, then raked the parcels into a pile at the foot of his bed and lay crossways on the mattress beside them.

 So why was it Harry was so bereft of cheer?

-"Because I'm not a normal boy," he thought with a smirk that would have made the Potions Master envious.
+"Because I'm not a normal boy," he thought with a smirk.
 It was a fact that had been repeatedly drilled home to him since he was eleven years old.
 Only now, what made him different wasn't just that he was a wizard.
 That no longer seemed like anything unusual to him.
-Neither was it even that he was 'The Boy Who Lived', vanquisher of the dreaded Dark Lord, a feat he little remembered when he could help it and in which he had played no conscious part.
-What made Harry truly different was that he was, he knew now, the designated saviour for not only the wizarding world but potentially the muggle one as well.
+Neither was it even that he was 'The Boy Who Lived', vanquisher of the dreaded Dark Lord (a feat he little remembered when he could help it and in which he had played no conscious part.)
+What made Harry truly different was that he was, he knew now, the designated saviour for not only the Wizarding world but potentially the Muggle one as well.
 It was a role Harry really had no desire to fulfil.
-Thinking back on his conversation with Dumbledore only two short months ago, during which this dire prophecy had been revealed, Harry couldn't help but wonder wryly what Christ must have felt when the angel had come down to inform him of his destiny.
+Thinking back on his conversation with Dumbledore only two short months ago, during which this dire prophecy had been revealed, Harry couldn't help but wonder wryly what Christ must have felt when the angel had come down to inform Him of His destiny.